• Skip to primary navigation

 Slowly and gradually pour the milk into the roux and stir continuously until a smooth and lump-free sauce is achieved.

-Add chopped dill weed, chopped capers, salt, and pepper and stir to combine.
+Add chopped dill weed, chopped capers, lemon juice, salt, and pepper and stir to combine.
 Taste and adjust the seasoning accordingly and continue to cook for another minute or two or until the sauce has thickened and no longer tastes floury.

 the process of making dill sauce on the stove.